openmm/openmm/docs-source/usersguide/library.rst

 computational biologists or other people who want to run simulations, and who may or may not be programmers.

-Part I of this guide focused on the application layer and described how to run simulations with it.
+The first part of this guide focused on the application layer and described how to run simulations with it.
 We now turn to the lower level libraries.
 We will assume you are a programmer, that you are writing your own applications, and that you want to add simulation features to those applications.
-Part II of this guide describes how to do that with OpenMM.
+The following chapters describe how to do that with OpenMM.

 How to get started
 ==================